 Ingredients

-How to Make Blackened Corn
+How to Make Charred Corn

 Step 1: Whether you are cooking canned corn or frozen corn that has been thawed, pat the corn kernels dry before cooking.